Motivation-and-Behaviour/faceblurring/README.md

 conda env create -f environment.yml
 ```

-4. Download the weight files.
-These are too large for GitHub so are stored on Google Drive.
-Download [yolov3-face.cfg](https://drive.google.com/file/d/1j0SVta521wNo6KwX-oAbSzh-0wKqO1nM/view?usp=sharing) and [yolov3-wider_16000.weights](https://drive.google.com/open?id=1lBNAgRyQQyWGFQjnu4-n6lEOYf7Nqiiw) and put both in the `weights` folder.

 # To Run
 1. Activate the environment.
 In Terminal (or Conda Prompt) run:

 ```
 conda activate faceblurring
 ```

-2. Start Jupyter (I prefer Lab, but it will run in Notebook too):
+2. Run the script.
+In Terminal (or Conda Prompt) run:

 ```
-jupyter lab
+python face_blurring.py
 ```

-3. Open `YOLOFace Example.ipnb` from the `notebooks` folder.
-4. Run the cells at the top.
-Change the `path_to_...` to point to the file or folder you want to run before running those cells.

-## Outputs
-The outputs go in the same directory as the original file/folder.
-It will append "\_blurred" to the filename to prevent overwriting your original files.
+3. Follow the prompts to pick the participant ID and the location of the video files.